-- Market interest rates or other market rates of return on investments have increased during the period, and those increases are likely to affect the discount rate used in calculating the asset's value-in-use and decrease the asset's recoverable amount materially; - Significant underperformance relative to expected historical or projected future operating results; - Significant changes in the manner of use of the acquired assets or the strategy for overall business; and - Significant negative industry or economic trends.
+- Market interest rates or other market rates of return on investments have increased during the period, and those increases are likely to affect the discount rate used in calculating the asset's value-in-use and decrease the asset's recoverable amount materially; - Significant underperformance relative to expected historical or projected future operating - Significant changes in the manner of use of the acquired assets or the strategy for overall business; and - Significant negative industry or economic trends.

 The Group determines an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value-in-use.
 The fair value less costs to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less incremental costs for disposing of the asset.
 The value-in-use calculation is based on a discounted cash flow model.
 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset base of the cash-generating unit being tested.
 The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.
-In 2019, following the review of the Petrochemical business, the outlook for the industry and Petrochemical's operating plan, a reversal of impairment loss has been recognized to adjust the carrying value of certain buildings of the Group to their estimated recoverable values, which is the higher of fair value less to sell and value-in-use, but not exceeding the depreciated historical cost that would have been if the impairment had not been recognized.
+In 2019, following the review of the Petrochemical business, the outlook for the industry and Petrochemical's operating plan, a reversal l.
+Recognition of deferred tax assets